S-git1/INF5006S-Project/README.md

 ## 2 Frontend initialization

-In the root folder, create a vue project called frontend using zinggrid preset as detailed in inf tutorial.
+In the root folder, create a vue project called frontend using zinggrid.
+To do so, run the following command:

+**vue create --preset zingsoftinc/vue-dashboard#starter frontend**

 Stop after installation complete.

 ## 3 Copy in source files